JuliaTeachingCTU/Julia-for-Optimization-and-Learning/docs/src/lecture_01/arrays.md

  8
 ```

-It is not possible to append new elements into arrays directly, except for vectors.
-However, arrays with matching sizes along some dimensions can be concatenated in this dimension.
-For example, we can horizontally concatenate the matrix `m` using the `hcat` function
+It is impossible to append new elements into arrays directly, except for vectors.
+However, arrays with matching sizes along a dimension can be concatenated in this dimension.
+For example, we can horizontally concatenate the matrix `m` using the `hcat` function.

 ```jldoctest matrices
 julia> hcat(m, m)